 Register to Vote

 If you are not registered to vote, you can use National Disability Voter Registration Week as an opportunity to get registered.
 Next week, there will be voter registration events in Austin, Houston, Plano, and San Antonio.
-You can learn more about these events, and any additional events that get scheduled, on AAPD’s State Resources and Events webpage.

 If there isn’t an event in your area, check out the “REV UP Texas Toolkit” on the REV UP Texas website.
 The toolkit includes information about other ways that you can register to vote.
 If you aren’t sure if you are already registered to vote, you can check by visiting the Register to Vote webpage on the VoteTexas.gov website.